NewFormat logo

 For doing this you need a software tool, a PDF editor,

-that is capable to create and edit PDF tags.
+create and edit PDF tags.

 Interesting?